gorango/flowcraft/docs/src/guide/durable-primitives.md

 }
 ```

-## Flow.createWebhook()
+## `createWebhook()`

-The `Flow.createWebhook()` primitive creates a webhook endpoint that external systems can call.
+The `createWebhook()` primitive creates a webhook endpoint that external systems can call.
 The workflow pauses until the webhook is invoked, then resumes with the request data.

 ### Basic Usage